RudyChamoun/Learning-Notes/Learning Notes/Backend/Routes.md

-**(Fix Summary of Routes and Middleware add them in server browser)** browser sends a http request -->the server matches the request(URL) to the specified route --> after route is established --> middleware functions execute -->the handler function associated to that route is executed
 ## <u>What are Routes </u>

 - In backend development, especially when using frameworks like Express.js in JavaScript, routes refer to the mechanism of ==mapping HTTP requests== to specific functions or handlers that process those requests.